maloleroy/confer/docs/README.md

 ## What next?

-To know more about the library, we also recommend you visiting Confer's [documentation](https://github.com/Firefnix/confer/tree/main/docs).
-For a fast overview of Confer's capacity, you can also check the [example](https://github.com/Firefnix/confer/tree/main/examples/calc).
+To know more about the library, we also recommend you visiting Confer's [documentation](https://github.com/maloleroy/confer/tree/main/docs).
+For a fast overview of Confer's capacity, you can also check the [example](https://github.com/maloleroy/confer/tree/main/examples/calc).

 ## Where can I get help?

-Feel free to open issues on the [Github Repo](https://github.com/Firefnix/confer), especially if you did not find an answer to a question in our documentation.
-You can also reach out directly to the maintainer via email at firefnix@gmail.com.
+Feel free to open issues on the [Github Repo](https://github.com/maloleroy/confer), especially if you did not find an answer to a question in our documentation.